julcsii/introsde-2017-assignment-1/README.md

 Reading/Writing objects to and from XML and JSON using Java technologies, JAXB and Jackson, xpath, json, xml/xsd.

 #### Code execution
-Clone this repo to a folder and run the compile task from build.xml.
+Clone this repo to a folder and run the install-ivy, resolve and compile tasks sequentially from build.xml.
 This should resolve all necessary dependencies.
 Then run execute.evaluation from buil.xml to see output on console.

 #### Notes